SUMMARY:

 This raises a natural question for people who are curious about the truth: If smoking seems protective, but nicotine alone isn’t, what exactly is going on?
 And is there any way to study or explore the effects of whole tobacco leaf without the well‑known dangers of combustion byproducts and pesticide contaminants?
 That’s what my proposal seeks to address.

-Anyone interested in exploring this approach can find pesticide-free tobacco leaf online at leafonly.com, and there is also pesticide-free organic rolling tobacco available from Santa Fe Natural Tobacco Company.
-Another option would be to buy a pack of pesticide-free tobacco cigarettes by “Hestia” or “American Spirit” and break out the tobacco for vaping.
-With vaporizers you have a number of choices – my personal choice for years has been the “Lobo” by Planet of the Vapes.
+Anyone interested in exploring this approach can find pesticide-free tobacco leaf online at leafonly.com There is also pesticide-free organic rolling tobacco produced by Santa Fe Natural Tobacco Company and sold widely online.
+In the US another option would be to buy a pack of pesticide-free tobacco cigarettes by “Hestia” or “American Spirit” and break out the tobacco for vaping.
+In the EU you can do the same with Pueblo or Manitou pecticide-free brands from Germany, which offer pesticide-free cigarettes and rolling blends that are widely available throughout Europe.
+With dry herb vaporizers you have a number of choices – my personal choice for years has been the “Lobo” by Planet of the Vapes.

 It’s interesting that, despite decades of research into nicotine, almost nobody has explored what happens when whole, organic, pesticide‑free tobacco leaf is heated rather than burned.
 It’s a scientific question that hasn’t been answered – and one that might help researchers tease apart which components of tobacco are doing what.